 |To do something positive for you.||Our terms may have to change because new technology allows you to make payments in new ways.|

 23.5 We can make changes (except changes to default charges), if we think there is an increased likelihood that you will not be able to pay us what you owe on time.
 This may be because of things that are personal to you such as if:

 We will not increase your interest rate if we know you are at risk of financial difficulties.

 23.6 We can make changes to reflect the way you use your account (for example, we may reduce the number of days between the statement date and the payment date if you always pay off your balance in full).

-23.7 We can also make changes for any other reason.
-For example, we may need to respond to changes in the banking sector, caused by increased competition, which affect how we provide our services and what we charge for them.
+23.8 We can also make changes for any other reason.
+For example, we may need to respond to changes in the financial services industry, caused by increased competition, which affect how we provide our services and what we charge for them.